-If you want to make some changes to how you manage your money, or find ways to put money aside, read our guide on how you can save money as a student.
+If you want to make some changes to how you manage your money or find ways to put money aside, read our guide on how you can save money as a student.

 Whether you’re hoping to go travelling or buy a car, setting a savings target can help you stay motivated.
-You could put a picture of your goal on your fridge, or as a screensaver on your phone, to keep it at the front of your mind.

 Building an emergency fund could help pay for an unexpected expense.
 You could set yourself a target amount, for example £500, and then save a little each week to reach your target.
-If you have any money left over from your student loan, you may want to use it to kick-start your emergency fund.

 Explore: 10 challenges to help you save money